leodaher/analisador-sintatico/README.md

-# Lexical analyzer
+# Sintatical analyzer

-This is a lexical analyzer for the languge LALG, implemented in C, using Lex/Flex.
+This is a sintatical analyzer for the languge LALG, implemented in C, using YACC.
 Before running the program, make sure you create a file named 'input.txt' with the code you want to analyze.

 To compile, run
 ```